 It is strongly recommended that students seek academic advisement at least once per academic year.
 For students on academic probation, advisement is required to clear registration holds and to discuss a plan to guide the student back to good academic standing.
 Subsequent appointments are suggested to monitor the student’s academic progress.

-Qualified First-Time Freshman Who Pursue the ITEP-Freshman Option
+For Qualified First-Time Freshmen Who Pursue the ITEP-Freshman Option

 Students begin this program in the Fall semester of their freshman year only.
-A CSUN application must be submitted to the Office of Admissions and Records in November for the following Fall.
-Once admitted to CSUN, the Liberal Studies Office will invite eligible students to join the program.
+A CSUN application must be submitted to the Office of Admissions in November for the following Fall.
+Once admitted to CSUN, the Department of Interdisciplinary Studies and Liberal Studies office will invite eligible students to join the program.

-For eligibility into the program and first-time advisement, please contact Jonathan B. Martinez, Assistant Director of Liberal Studies, at (818) 677-3300.
+For eligibility into the program and first-time advisement, please contact Assistant Director Jonathan B. Martinez at (818) 677-3300.

-Students interested in pursuing one of these minors are not required to complete an online workshop.
-To schedule an appointment, call the Liberal Studies Program at (818) 677-3300.
+Students interested in pursuing one of these minors may schedule an appointment by calling the Department of Interdisciplinary Studies and Liberal Studies at (818) 677-3300.
 When scheduling an appointment, please identify as a student interested in declaring a minor.

-The Liberal Studies Teacher Preparation option programs are designed for students interested in teaching children in grades K-6 or special education students in grades K-8.
+The Liberal Studies Teacher Preparation option programs in the B.A. in Liberal Studies are designed for students interested in teaching children in grades K-6 or special education students in grades K-8.